USS Uvalde: Mediterranean, 1963–1968

-Reaching the end of the deployment, Uvalde left Palma, Majorca, in her wake on 17 March, bound for Rota, Spain, the turnover point, where she would be relieved of her duties with the 6th Fleet.
+Reaching the end of the deployment, Uvalde left Palma, Mallorca, in her wake on 17 March, bound for Rota, Spain, the turnover point, where she would be relieved of her duties with the 6th Fleet.
 She then began her homeward-bound voyage on 20 March, setting course for Morehead City, North Carolina.

 Midway across the Atlantic, Uvalde picked up distress signals from a Danish merchantman, the refrigerator ship SS Chilean Reefer.
 One of the freighter's crewmen was desperately ill and needed prompt medical attention — care that the ship was apparently unable to supply.
 Uvalde immediately reversed course and sped to her assistance.
 The attack cargo ship took on board the patient, transferring him from Chilean Reefer in an LCM, where treatment commenced as soon as he came on board.
 The sailor remained on board to return to a hospital in the United States for treatment.

 Uvalde ultimately reached Morehead City and there disembarked her detachment of marines and off-loaded their equipment.
 Uvalde's crew, eager to continue on the homeward-bound leg of their voyage after the six-month Mediterranean cruise, worked all night to unload the ship so that the ship could sail the next morning, as soon as possible.
 Uvalde reached her home port, Norfolk, on 3 April 1966.
 As her commanding officer wrote in retrospect: "It was a good deployment, but it was even better to be back home again."

 The attack cargo ship subsequently deployed to the Mediterranean two more times in her career, from April to August 1967 and again during the summer of 1968, returning to Morehead City, N.C., on 14 September and Norfolk the following day.
 She remained on active operations with the Atlantic Fleet into 1968.